Goto Main Content

 Business information of marriage agencies referred to in Paragraph 2 of Article 59 of the Act includes the following documents:

-1. Staff list: Shall include the names, ID numbers, gender, address, telephone number, title, and dates of employment and designation of staff members.
+1. Staff list: Shall include names, ID numbers, genders, addresses, telephone numbers, titles, and dates of employment/designation.

 6. Other forms of documentation required to be preserved according to the announcement of the National Immigration Agency published in the Government Gazette.